Flapper Pie the Easiest Pie You will ever Make

 Flapper Pie – A Simple Recipe with No Special Ingredients

-Flapper Pie is one of those recipes that is both easy and inexpensive I have no idea who made the first one, but I always imagine this western Canadian recipe was developed out of necessity by a Mom with a hungry family, surrounded by mountains of snow, who managed to create this little bit of heaven out of what she already had in her kitchen.
+The prairie provinces of Canada prairies are vast and covered with thousands of miles of beautiful farms.
+I always imagine this Western Canadian recipe was developed out of necessity by a Mom with a hungry family, surrounded by vast mountains of snow, who managed to create this little bit of heaven out of simple ingredients she had on hand.
+It soon became a staple in the prairie kitchens.

 Preheat oven to 350.